FoxTrot by Bill Amend for October 12, 2014

 9. Plumbbob wilson

-Plumbob Wilson over 9 years ago
+Plumbob Wilson about 10 years ago

 There are a lot of “legacy” programs still out there that were written in Fortran 40 years ago.
 They have been patched and modified over the years with confusing or nonexistent comments, making it impractical to rewrite them from scratch in a modern language.
 So, they get modified as needed.
 Yes, people are still using Fortran.